Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Berlin Hotels

-Check out our guide to the best boutique hotels in Berlin here or check out these resources:
+Check out our full Berlin hotel guide here, or check out these resources:

-• Choose a central location like Mitte Alexanderplatz or Friedrichstadt for easy commuting.
-Or do your research ahead of time and pick a neighborhood that has the most options for your trip.
+- Choose a central location like Mitte, Alexanderplatz or Friedrichstadt for easy commuting.
+Just do your research ahead of time and pick a neighborhood that has the most options for your trip.

-• Consider switching hotels across different areas in order to explore various corners.
+- Consider booking two hotels in different areas in order to explore various corners.
 (I suggest one in the east and one in the west!)

-• Get into Berlin through the FEX train which will take you right to Ostbahnhof in about 15 minutes.
+- Get into Berlin through the FEX train from the airport, which will take you right to Hauptbahnhof, Südkreuz, or Potsdamer Platz.
 (Buy an ABC ticket on the BVG app or at the machine first!)

 Public Transportation